MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-06/submissions/expired-certificate/lab-01-expired-certificate.md

 ### Prevention

-[One concrete thing the organization could do differently to prevent this failure type from recurring] i recommend this organization create a certificate life managemnt (CLM) invertory list of all their certficates and implemment an automated renweal aleart for the certifiactes using the 90 60 30 day rule to prevent missing the renewal deadline risking the certifcates expiring, 90 days you
+I recommend this organization create a Certificate Lifecycle Management (CLM) inventory list of all their certificates and implement automated renewal alerts using the 90, 60, 30 day rule to prevent missing renewal deadlines and risking certificates expiring.
+A 90 day alert should be set before the certificate expires, followed by a 60 day reminder to begin the renewal process, and lastly a 30 day reminder to complete the renewal process and monitor the deployment of the certificate.

 ---